- This event has passed.

 “Ten years ago I stepped out of my life in San Francisco and spent a month in Chile,” says instructor Katharine Harer.
 “I wandered the hills of Valparaiso, the rocky beaches of Isla Negra, and the lyrical and eccentric houses of Pablo Neruda, my notebook always close at hand.
 Now I don’t travel any other way.”

-Whether you’ve just returned from Paris or Sacramento or you’re dreaming of a trip, this class will help you transform your observations into vivid and lasting images.
+Whether you’ve recently returned from Paris or Sacramento or you’re dreaming of a trip, this online class will help you transform your observations into vivid and lasting images.
 Katharine will provide tips on how to carefully observe and record your impressions of new places and cultures.
 In-class writing exercises will guide you in identifying themes, composing scenes, and cultivating your distinct voice.

 During class sessions, you’ll draw inspiration from seasoned essayists and travel writers, such as Pico Iyer, Joan Didion, Ann Patchett, and Geoff Dyer.
 You’ll have short weekly out-of-class writing assignments with the goal of completing a rough draft of a travel piece or personal essay/memoir by the end of the course.